Was this article helpful?

 When issuing a charge, it is important to consider the customer expectations and the implications to the payment processing:

 • Generally, B2C customers expect credits and charges to impact the next invoice.
-When an ad hoc invoice or invoice adjustment is generated and a payment applied, it may create confusion and even prompt a call into your customer care teams or even their credit card company to dispute the charge.
+When an ad hoc invoice or invoice item adjustment is generated and a payment applied, it may create confusion and even prompt a call into your customer care teams or even their credit card company to dispute the charge.

 • On the other hand, B2B customers are often more comfortable receiving a separate invoice for an ad hoc charge.
 For instance, a late fee that is added to an existing invoice, it often will create a challenge for your customer's accounts payable system.